-Andreas Albertsen is a Postdoctoral Researcher in the Political Science Department of Aarhus University, Denmark.
+Andreas Albertsen is Associate Professor in the Political Science Department of Aarhus University, Denmark, and is also affiliated with its Center for the Experimental-Philosophical Study of Discrimination .
 He works in political theory and political philosophy.
 His research interests are distributive justice and political participation.
 His research on political participation focusses on Voting Advice Applications (VAA).
 It investigates both the effects of VAAs and the normative aspects of their importance for voters in modern elections.

-Publications:Andreas Albertsen has published in the Political Research Quarterly Politics, in Philosophy & Economics, and in Ethical Theory and Moral Practice.
+Publications:Andreas Albertsen has published in the Political Research Quarterly, in Philosophy & Economics, and in Ethical Theory and Moral Practice.

 The University of Genoa (UNIGE) was founded in 1933 by royal decree but its history can be traced back several hundred years to at least the 14th century.
 The University is nowadays a teaching and research institution organized in 22 departments within 5 schools, 13 interuniversity research centres and 2 centres of excellence.
 Its educational programme is composed of 124 Bachelor and Master courses, 28 PhD courses divided into 92 curricula, 53 specialization schools, 27 level I and II university masters, 5 libraries.
 UNIGE is a public institution endowded with scientific, educational, organizational and financial autonomy, in which academics, students, administrative and technical staff participate in the development of an European area for research and advanced professional training.